itsananderson/itsananderson.github.io/source/_posts/2014-04-08-a-lesson-in-debugging-verify-your-tools.markdown

 Fiddler's JSON viewer was parsing the long into a 64 bit float and tossing away the last 2 bits, which effectively "snapped" all Ids to multiples of 4.

 The problem wasn't with our API directly.
-The problem was the way JavaScript/JScript handle large numbers
+The problem was the way JavaScript and JScript handle large numbers.

 Lesson Learned
 ---------------